-21. Incidents of harassment that occur outside of the college environment and within the University environment will normally be dealt with under the appropriate University procedure.
+21. Incidents of harassment that occur outside of the college environment3 but between members of the college or University within the University environment will normally be dealt with under the appropriate University procedure.
 These procedures can be found at:

 https://edu.admin.ox.ac.uk/files/harassmentpppdf